Excel Services Overview

 You can also extend Excel Calculation Services by using user-defined functions (UDFs).

 For more information about Excel Calculation Services, see Excel Services Architecture.

-Microsoft Excel Web App, part of Microsoft Office Web Apps, also supports Excelworkbooks in the browser.
-For more information about Excel Web App, see Getting Started—Office Web Apps.
+Microsoft Excel Online, part of Office Online, also supports Excel workbooks in the browser.
+For more information about Excel Online, see Get started with the new Office.

 Excel Services also has a Web service.
 You can use Excel Web Services to load workbooks, set values in cells and ranges, refresh external data connections, calculate worksheets, and extract calculated results (including cell values, the entire calculated workbook, or a snapshot of the workbook).
-In SharePoint Server 2010, you can also save, save a copy, and participate in collaborative editing sessions by using Excel Web Services.
+In SharePoint, you can also save, save a copy, and participate in collaborative editing sessions by using Excel Web Services.